Bias Rating: LEFT

-Editorially, CNN’s programming almost exclusively favors the left.
-For example, a typical panel discussion will feature 4 to 8 guest commentators with one being a Republican, such as Rick Santorum.
+Editorially, CNN’s programming favors the left.
+For example, a typical panel discussion will feature 4 to 8 guest commentators, one being a Republican, such as S.E.
+Cupp or Ana Navarro.
 This creates a situation where left-leaning voices drown out the right.
 Prominent news hosts include Wolf Blitzer, Erin Burnett, Jake Tapper, and Anderson Cooper.

 Failed Fact Checks